yonkahlon/Zenject/README.md

     * Zenject does not immediately instantiate every object defined by the bindings that you've set up in your installers.
 Instead, Zenject will construct some number of root-level objects, and then lazily instantiate the rest based on usage.
 Root-level objects are any classes that are bound to IInitializable / ITickable / IDisposable, and any class that is declared in a binding that is marked `NonLazy()`.

 * <a id="bad-execution-order"></a>**The order that things occur in is wrong, like injection is occurring too late, or Initialize() event is not called at the right time, etc.**
-    * It may be because the 'script execution order' of the Zenject classes 'ProjectContext', 'SceneContext', or 'SceneDecoratorContext' are incorrect.
+    * It may be because the 'script execution order' of the Zenject classes 'ProjectContext' or 'SceneContext' is incorrect.
 These classes should always have the earliest or near earliest execution order.
 This should already be set by default (since this setting is included in the `cs.meta` files for these classes).
 However if you are compiling Zenject yourself or have a unique configuration, you may want to make sure, which you can do by going to "Edit -> Project Settings -> Script Execution Order" and confirming that these classes are at the top, before the default time.

 * **Transient is the default scope**
     * Another common mistake is to leave out the call which defines the scope (eg. `AsSingle`, `AsTransient`, or `AsCached`) and therefore unintentionally use the default (`AsTransient`).
 For example: